busolagbadero/AWS-CLOUD-SOLUTION-FOR-2-COMPANY-WEBSITES-USING-A-REVERSE-PROXY-TECHNOLOGY/README.md

 ![b-vpc25](https://user-images.githubusercontent.com/94229949/230515141-9149768b-e5b7-444b-8094-3ee9f9ac5cb7.png)

-Before creating an Amazon RDS instance, it is necessary to create a KMS key that will be used to encrypt the RDS instanceand.
+Before creating an Amazon RDS instance, it is necessary to create a KMS key that will be used to encrypt the RDS instance.

 ![b-vpc26](https://user-images.githubusercontent.com/94229949/230516291-b37163b7-f101-4a20-8a12-0128c87d0807.png)